0111001101111010/blog/source/_posts/algorithims.md

 time, orderone = theta(1+alpha)
 (a*k)mod(2^w) >> 2^(r-w) where m = 2^r
 also k mod m - hash the function and modulus

+Hash table properties
+- make use of all info provided by key  (Key:Value)
+- uniformly distrutes output across table
+- maps similar keys to very different hash values
+- uses only very fast operations to minimize run time.